-Training and technical assistance provides the Developer, Owner, Management Company or other entities the opportunity to build their relationship with OHFA and seek guidance on related requirements.
-Some trainings or programs, such as the Compliance Next Steps, may be required to complete specific requirements during the development process or for ongoing compliance.
-Many other technical assistance resources are available through OHFA's website that are accessible at any time.
-Training and Technical Assistance offered by OHFA is designed to foster and promote positive relationships with all parties involved with OHFA funded multifamily housing.
+OHFA's Multifamily Training and Technical Assistance team (MT&TA) is dedicated to fostering and promoting positive relationships with all parties involved with OHFA-funded multifamily housing.
+Training and technical assistance provides the developer, owner, management company or other entities the opportunity to build their relationship with OHFA and seek guidance on related requirements.
+Some trainings or programs, such as the Compliance Next Steps, may be required in order to complete specific requirements of the development process or for ongoing compliance.
+Many other technical assistance offerings are available as optional resources that are accessible at any time through the Multifamily Training & Technical Assistance webpage.